givps/givps.github.io/_tabs/about.md

 order: 1
 ---

-# 👋 Hello, I'm Givps
+# 👋 Hello, I'm gilper0x

-Welcome to my personal blog!
+Welcome to my personal website
 This blog is built with **Jekyll Theme Chirpy** and hosted via **GitHub Pages** 🚀.

 ## ✨ About the Blog